Only the Strong Survive (song)

-Another version of this song was recorded by The Trammps in the Netherlands in 2003 and sounds very similar to Billy Paul's version.
+Another version of this song was recorded by the Trammps in the Netherlands in 2003 and sounds similar to Billy Paul's version.
 The song appears on the compilation album Only the Strong Survive (Sony), which oddly enough shows the remaining four group members on the cover.
 There is also an extended club mix of this song on this CD.
 The club mix was produced by Maas and Van der Weyde.